stavroslir/MyFirstTask/README.md

 For the server:
 > cd /var/log

 > ./myshellscript.sh

 For the client:
 >cd /var/log/snort

 >./myshellscript.sh

 and for the 2nd client that creates the traffic:
 >cd /var/log/snort

 >./secclient.sh

 NOTE!
 You should make the Server do the restart first ,or this might not work!

-If you ran the bash script i have uploaded ,the whole process gets done automatically.
+You can run the bash script i have uploaded ,the whole process gets done automatically.